When to Worry About Cracks in Brick? What To Look For!

 Brick veneer is more of a cosmetic surface, but cracks can still indicate a problem, and since brick veneer is much thinner than a standard brick wall, you can expect problems to worsen much faster, so it’s usually a good idea to call a professional to make repairs as soon as you notice something wrong.

 If you notice any other cracks in your building, there is a good chance that it’s only a cosmetic issue, especially if it doesn’t look like it goes too deep into the surface.
 A professional experienced in masonry will be able to tell you how serious the problem is and provide tips to repair it.

 How Can I Repair a Cracked Brick Wall?

 Most of the problems with brick are because the brick’s mortar is breaking down, causing them to come loose.
 Many people mistake this deterioration for cracks, but a professional mason can usually repair this damage and make the brick as good as new if the problem is limited to one area.
-But if you notice other serious cracks, like long horizontal cracks or stairstep cracks, only a professional can make repairs.
-The only repairs that you can DIY are the small exterior cracks, to help prevent more damage from occurring.
-You can use cement or putty to cover cracks to prevent moisture from getting in, causing the brick to freeze and expand, making the cracks larger.
+But if you notice other serious cracks, like long horizontal or stairstep cracks, only a professional can make repairs.
+The only repairs that you can DIY are the small exterior cracks to help prevent more damage from occurring.
+You can use cement or putty to cover cracks to prevent moisture from getting in.

-Several different types of cracks can occur in a brick wall.
-If the damage is minor, you may be able to cover it to help slow its progression.
-If it’s more serious, you may need to watch it carefully for signs that it is getting bigger, as it could make your home unsafe to live in.
+Several types of cracks can occur in a brick wall.
+If the damage is minor, you may be able to cover it to slow its progression.
+If it’s more serious, you may need to watch it carefully for signs that it is getting bigger, as it could make your home unsafe.
 Always consult with a professional as soon as you notice any problems.

 Featured Image Credit: Andrii_Video Production, Shutterstock